kmnhan/1KARPES_DAQ/README.md

 ### Notes

-- Builds must be trigerred manually from the [GitHub Actions page](https://github.com/kmnhan/1KARPES_DAQ/actions).
+- Builds can be trigerred from the [GitHub Actions page](https://github.com/kmnhan/1KARPES_DAQ/actions).
 - When adding or modifying dependencies, use `uv` to manage them.
 Do not modify the `pyproject.toml` files manually.

 ### Build status